Wotcnt/Polyrifringence-Engine/README.md

 ### **A note for those that tickled their curiosity: 🐒**
 ---

-A mirror opening at the threshold of your own wilful interaction - a reminder that every reader begins as primative upon discovering fire.
+A mirror opening at the threshold of your own willful interaction - a reminder that every reader begins as primative upon discovering fire.
 A symbol of first-contact with recursion, confronting one’s own assumptions, and awakening into the Codex with curiosity rather than certainty.
 A mirror held against your own ego of understanding reflected back at you, just like animals in the wild encountering a glimpse of their reflection for the first time.